Key takeaways

 Use templates, not blank pages.
 The European Commission has published guidance documents and templates.
 We’ve developed our own documentation templates specifically for mid-market deployers that map directly to the regulation’s requirements.
 The goal is filling in specifics, not inventing a format.

 Automate audit trails.
 Most modern AI platforms produce logs.
 The work is in routing those logs to a system that retains them, makes them searchable, and connects them to your compliance documentation.
-Oleks builds the technical controls, I handle the compliance framework — between us as brothers, we cover both sides of this: the governance paperwork and the actual infrastructure that makes it enforceable.
+Oleks builds the technical controls, I handle the compliance framework — between us, we cover both sides of this: the governance paperwork and the actual infrastructure that makes it enforceable.

 Make it someone’s job.
 The regulation doesn’t require hiring a dedicated “AI officer” for mid-market companies, but someone needs to own it.
 In most cases, this maps to whoever handles data protection or IT compliance today.
 Give them the mandate, the training, and the time allocation.